kaitongg-bit/body_circuit_web/README.md

 An interactive music installation that uses computer vision to detect people forming a circuit by holding hands.
 When the circuit is complete, music plays!

+## 🌐 Web Version (NEW!)

+**Try it now in your browser:** [https://yongyi2002.github.io/body_circuit_band/](https://yongyi2002.github.io/body_circuit_band/)

+The web version uses TensorFlow.js with MoveNet for real-time pose detection directly in your browser.
+No installation required!

+### Quick Start (Web)
+1. Visit the link above
+2. Click "Start" and allow camera access
+3. Raise both hands above your shoulders
+4. Stay still to close the circuit and start the music
+5. Keep very still to unlock all 3 audio layers!

 ## 🌟 Features

-- **Multi-person pose detection** using YOLOv8-Pose
+- **Multi-person pose detection** using YOLOv8-Pose (Python) or MoveNet (Web)
 - **Interactive circuit detection** - hold hands to complete the circuit
 - **Dynamic audio playback** - volume adjusts based on hand proximity
+- **Layered music system** - unlock more instruments by staying still
 - **Multiple modes**:
-  - 2-person mode
+  - 2-person mode (Python)
-  - 3-person mode
+  - 3-person mode (Python)
-  - Interactive mode (supports any number of people)
+  - Interactive mode (Python)
-  - Solo test mode (single person testing)
+  - Solo test mode (Python & Web)

+---

+## 💻 Python Version (Desktop)

-## 📋 Requirements
+### 📋 Requirements

 - Python 3.8+
 - Webcam